The Best Coastal Walks in Cornwall 2022

 Photographic wise, the area can be a great place to photograph wildflowers during the spring and summer months

-This short scenic walk starts at the Wheal Coates visitor car park in St Agnes
+This short scenic circular walk starts at the Wheal Coates visitor car park in St Agnes

-What are your favorite places to visit in Cornwall?
+What are your favourite places to visit in Cornwall?
 Let us know in the comments.

 Meet the Author: